 Here's a list of things to consider when we try to onboard a new member:

 - Make them feel proud of what they do

 - Connect them to the bigger picture (the WHY)

 - Let them know why and how much they matter

 - Try to offload as much information as we can into our shared folders and documents

 - Make it easy for them to access all necessary information

 - Ensure that your buddy has read all onboarding documents.

-- Ensure that your buddy has all accounts/permissions for our and 3rd party services (see Tools and Services checklist).
+- Ensure that your buddy has all accounts/permissions for our internal and 3rd-party services (see Tools and Services checklist).

 - Ensure that your buddy has 🔒 properly installed developer environment (opens new window).

 - Arrange end-of-day meetings with your buddy with a specified agenda to get maximum feedback.
 The meeting should happen at the end of each day during the first week.
-Why: It will help your buddy understand if they are doing things at the right pace and focusing on the correct tasks, as well as receive clear instructions, advice and constructive criticism to help them improve.
+Why: It will help your buddy understand if they are doing what's expected of the at the right pace and are focused on the correct tasks, as well as receive clear instructions, advice and constructive criticism to help them improve.

 - Start changing code: Prepare 3-10 tasks for smooth entry into the project.
 Examples:

-- Write tests for feature X (the goal is to introduce feature X, introduce out tools and workflows (GitHub, git, CI))
+- Write tests for feature X (the goal is to introduce feature X, introduce our tools and workflows (GitHub, git, CI))

-- Pickup and fix any bug from our automated bug-report systems (New Relic, Bugsnag, etc.) (goal: introduce tools, fix a bug)
+- Pickup and fix any bug from our automated bug-report systems (Slack, New Relic, Bugsnag, etc.) (goal: introduce tools, fix a bug)

 - Review a Pull Request (goal: introduce our Pull Request flow and a new piece of code).

-- Ensure that your buddy has a plan to read developer and general literature and materials from our shared folders (50/50 mix of general/developer literature).
+- Ensure that your buddy has a plan to read developer and general literature as well as materials from our shared folders (50/50 mix of general/developer literature).

 - Ask for a summary feedback for the first week.